chrisbroski/simple-css/README.md

 I also included slightly different styles for list items.
 Document content should almost always be contained in an `h1`-`h6`, `p`, or `li` element, so the CSS should handle most pages.

-Don't Be AFraid to Add More
+Don't Be Afraid to Add More
 ---------------------------

 This CSS and HTML is a good starting point, but most page content will need more.
 I will revisit this if I find common content that requires additional styling.
 If you have suggestions, please submit an issue.